Learn About Anxiety

 - Religious presentations such as a sermon, or Bar or Bat Mitzvah require a person to stand before others and a speak on a topic

 - A person who must take the stand in a trial.
 This includes witnesses, plaintiffs or defendants, expert witnesses…anyone who might be speaking in Court, testifying at a deposition or the attorney posing questions in this setting.

-How do Beta Blockers Work and Why are they Helpful for Test-taking and Speaking
+How Do Beta Blockers Work and Why Are They Helpful for Test-taking and Public Speaking?

-Beta Blockers, like Inderal work by blocking beta receptor sites in the nervous system and body in general.
-They are used to treat high blood pressure and heart conditions, but it is now recognized that they decrease the physical symptoms of anxiety (e.g., palpitations, accelerated heart rate, sweating, tremo, and other symptoms due to adrenaline over-activity in the adrenals and elsewhere).
+Beta blockers, like Inderal, work by blocking beta receptor sites in the nervous system and body in general.
+They are used to treat high blood pressure and heart conditions, but it is now recognized that they decrease the physical symptoms of anxiety (e.g., palpitations, accelerated heart rate, sweating, tremors, and other symptoms due to adrenaline over-activity in the adrenals and elsewhere).